 - Children younger than 13 will be designated as "Climber Only" and must be accompanied by a belay certified parent/guardian.

 Who is eligible to rent equipment?

 Anyone with a valid Texas Tech ID is eligible to rent equipment from the OPC.
 Not for Profit community groups and organizations can also rent equipment, contact the OPC for more details.

 Can I make a reservation?

 A reservation is the only way to assure we will have the equipment you need.
 You can reserve equipment the week prior to your pick-up.
 You must reserve equipment at the OPC Rental Shop by filling out the necessary paperwork and paying for the rental in full.
 The OPC accepts cash, check and credit cards.

 Is there a refund policy if I cancel my reservation?

-Reservations cancelled two days in advance of the pick-up date receive full refunds.
-For an example: a rental with a pick-up date of Friday must by cancelled no later than Wednesday to receive a refund.
+Reservations canceled two days in advance of the pick-up date receive full refunds.
+For an example: a rental with a pick-up date of Friday must by canceled no later than Wednesday to receive a refund.
 All cancellations made after Wednesday forfeit their rental fee.